The Supreme Gift of the Ages — Part 2

 The next phrase at hand in John 3:16 is “shall not perish.”
 As part of the conclusion of this verse, it begins the purpose statement about the mission of God’s Son: To save a people that are perishing.
 So what is the nature of this condition that warranted such a drastic measure by God?
 The root of the answer lies in the beginning in Genesis at the Fall in the Garden of Eden.
 For those who ascribe the book of Genesis to being myth, legend, allegory, or merely metaphoric literature, but not actual narrative written as truth and fact, this redemptive verse can not hold any water whatsoever.
 There must be a real threat to humanity that this verse, along with the Four Gospels, is addressing.
 Therefore, the whole redemptive plan of God is a rescue mission that begins in Genesis and culminates in the death and resurrection of Jesus Christ.

+This dire state of mankind is what John 3:16 addresses.
 The rescue mission is paramount in God’s eternal plan and is of highest priority, with all of history revolving around it, in God’s sovereignty.
 Thus the atonement achieved by Jesus Christ through His suffering and death on the cross is said to occur at the appointed time of God in a climax of events that He brought together for this purpose.
 John 3:16 is a short gospel depicting that plan.

 One thought on “The Supreme Gift of the Ages – Part 3”